 All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
-Our Trust recognises that a child missing education is a potential indicator of abuse or neglect, and we follow the Procedures for Unauthorised Absence and for Children Missing in Education.
+Our Trust recognises that a child missing education is a potential indicator of abuse or neglect, and we follow the procedures for unauthorised absence and for children missing education.
 It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents/carers and other partners to keep children in school whenever possible.
 Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.